Stars pypi

 Scale up data & learning

-How do you learn from new datasets that extend your previous data history?
+How do you integrate new datasets with your existing datasets?
 Leverage Collection.

 # a new dataset